MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 6. Start Mbin: `symfony server:start`
 7. Go to: [http://127.0.0.1:8000](http://127.0.0.1:8000/)

+> [!TIP]
+> Once you are done with your development server and would like to shut it down, hit `Ctrl+C` in your terminal.

 You might want to also follow the [Mbin first setup](../02-admin/04-running-mbin/01-first_setup.md).
 This explains how to create a user.